Claudia Felicitas of Austria: Early years

 Claudia Felicitas was born in Innsbruck on 30 May 1653.
 She was the first child and eldest daughter of Ferdinand Charles, Archduke of Further Austria and Count of Tyrol, by his wife and first-cousin Anna de' Medici.
-On her father's side, her grandparents were Leopold V, Archduke of Further Austria and his wife Claudia de' Medici (after which she received her first name); on her mother's side, her grandparents were Cosimo II de' Medici, Grand Duke of Tuscany and his wife Archduchess Maria Magdalena of Austria.
+On her father's side, her grandparents were Leopold V, Archduke of Further Austria and his wife Claudia de' Medici (after which she received her first name); on her mother's side, her grandparents were Cosimo II de' Medici, Grand Duke of Tuscany and his wife Archduchess Maria Maddalena of Austria.

 Her parents failed to produce a male heir: after Claudia Felicitas, they had only two other daughters, one who died immediately after birth (19 July 1654) and Maria Magdalena (17 August 1656 – 21 January 1669).
 After Archduke Ferdinand Charles died in 1662, he was succeeded by his brother Sigismund Francis, who died three years later (1665), a few days after his marriage by proxy with Hedwig of the Palatinate-Sulzbach.
 In consequence, Claudia Felicitas and her younger sister became the last members of the Tyrolean branch of the House of Habsburg.

 Some sources described her as "a very beautiful girl, with a lively character and developed intellect".
 The princess grew up at court in Innsbruck, which thanks to her parents became one of the centers of European baroque art and music.
 She had an excellent singing voice, played various instruments and also composed music.
 However, the great enthusiasm of the princess was hunting; in the preserved portrait by Giovanni Maria Morandi, the 13-year-old Claudia Felicitas was depicted in the image of Diana, the ancient goddess of hunting.
 However, she didn't forget the customary pious activities, being a secular member of the Third Order of Saint Dominic.